Skip to content

 Signature flags are defined in the tag Secret.tags['sigflag'].
 Currently, there are two signature flags.

-• SIG_INPUTS requires valid signatures on all inputs.
-It is the default signature flag and will be applied even if the sigflag tag is absent.
+• SIG_INPUTS requires valid signatures on all inputs independently.
+It is the default signature flag and will be applied if the sigflag tag is absent.

-• SIG_ALL requires valid signatures on all inputs and on all outputs.
+• SIG_ALL requires valid signatures on all inputs and on all outputs of a transaction.

 Signed inputs